Jet: Multilevel Graph Partitioning on Graphics Processing Units: Jet Refinement Algorithm

 \section{Jet Refinement Algorithm}

 We have two design goals for refinement on the GPU: matching or exceeding the quality of multicore refinement techniques, and running time that is comparable to fast multicore refinement.
 Prior shared-memory multicore-centric refinement algorithms such as hill-scanning and MLS rely on thread-local priority queues.
-Priority queues are necessary to find sequeunces of moves that improve the cutsize where single moves cannot.
+Priority queues are useful for finding sequeunces of moves that improve the cutsize where single moves cannot.
 However, these priority queue operations do not expose adequate concurrency for GPU-scale parallelism, and therefore such approaches are not viable on the GPU.
-Size-constrained LP-based refinement can visit the vertices in any order, and therefore lends itself naturally to both multicore and GPU parallelism.
+Size-constrained LP-based iterations can visit the vertices in any order, and therefore lends itself naturally to both multicore and GPU parallelism.
 However, the size constraint limits the number of vertices that can be moved in each pass.
 This can be especially problematic if the distribution of beneficial moves is biased towards certain destination parts.
 To address this challenge, our method, Jet, splits a size-constrained LP iteration into two phases.
 The first phase is an unconstrained LP phase, Jetlp, that performs vertex moves while ignoring size constraints.
 The second phase is a rebalancing phase, Jetr, which has the task of moving vertices from oversized parts to non-oversized parts such that no oversized parts remain.
 It is paramount for the rebalancing phase to minimize any increase in cutsize (or loss).
-LP-based algorithms generally produce lower-quality results than hill-scanning and MLS, and so we introduce novel augmentations to LP for improved quality.
-The overall structure of our refinement algorithm is to apply Jetlp until any part becomes oversized, then apply Jetr until balance is restored.
-We call each application of either Jetlp or Jetr as an ``iteration''.
+LP-based algorithms generally produce lower-quality results than FM-based methods, so we introduce novel augmentations to LP for improved quality.
+The overall structure of our refinement algorithm (Algorithm~\ref{alg:refinement}) is to apply Jetlp until any part becomes oversized, then apply Jetr until balance is restored.
+We denote each application of either Jetlp or Jetr as an ``iteration''.
 We record the best balanced partition in terms of cutsize, and terminate refinement when we exceed a certain number of iterations (we use 12 for our results) without encountering a new best partition.
-We also use a tolerance factor $\phi$ to terminate when the cutsize is improving slowly. $\phi$ is an important hyper-parameter to control the quality/runtime tradeoff, with $\phi = 1$ prioritizing quality over runtime.
-We use $\phi = 0.999$, which appears to balance quality and runtime.
+We also use a tolerance factor $\phi$ to terminate when the cutsize is improving too slowly (see line \ref{alg:tol_check}). $\phi$ is the most important hyper-parameter to control the quality/runtime tradeoff, where $\phi = 1$ gives the best quality.
+We use $\phi = 0.999$, which gives a good balance between quality and runtime.